gabrielaaaa20/gabrielaaaa20/README.md

-# 👋 Oi, meu nome é Gabi!
+# :blush: Oi, meu nome é Gabi!
-- 👀 Estou aprendendo sobre "Linguagens de programação"
+- :computer::thought_balloon:	 Estou aprendendo sobre "Linguagens de programação"
-- 🌱 Quero aprender mais sobre github
+-  :thinking: Quero aprender mais sobre github
-- Pode entrar em contato comigo atraves do meu e-mail de.brito@escola.pr.govv.br
+- :love_letter: Pode entrar em contato comigo atraves do meu e-mail de.brito@escola.pr.govv.br
 <!---
 gabrielaaaa20/gabrielaaaa20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.